YFWang-YvH/Depression_and_anxiety_as_early_predictors_of_multi-domain_disability_progression_in_progressive_MS/README.md

-# **Project: Symptoms of depression and anxiety are early biomarkers of multi-domain disability progression in progressive MS**
+# **Project: Symptoms of depression and anxiety are early predictors of multi-domain disability progression in progressive MS**

 **Project background**
 In multiple sclerosis (MS), depression and anxiety are common, yet their relation to disease progression is unclear.
 We investigated whether Hospital Anxiety and Depression Scale (HADS) symptoms predict neurological disability progression.